 Students in this plan must complete at least 30 semester hours of coursework beyond the M.A. level, plus 20 hours of dissertation research.
 Before you begin taking classes, you should work out a plan of study with one of the faculty.

-- To complete the 30-hour requirement, electives as needed in rhetoric and composition, language, theory, literature, or in any related fields of study outside of English upon approval from the student’s advisor and the Director of Graduate Studies and with a maximum of six hours of coursework outside of rhetoric and composition)
+- To complete the 30-hour requirement, electives as needed in rhetoric and composition, language, theory, literature, or any strongly related fields of study outside of English (with approval from the student’s advisor and the Director of Graduate Studies and with a maximum of six hours of coursework outside of rhetoric and composition)

 Dissertation research may involve digital and workplace projects as well as textual studies, and the dissertation can be a substantial academic paper or a digital project with approval of the director.